bishesh-droid/bishesh-droid/README.md

 # Bishesh Baruah

-## Software Engineer | Systems & Security Enthusiast
+## Civil Engineering Graduate | Cybersecurity & Systems Enthusiast

-I am a **Computer Science graduate** with a strong foundation in core computing principles and a practical approach to problem-solving.
-My interests lie in understanding how software systems operate in real-world environments, particularly at the intersection of **systems, networking, and security**.

-I focus on building, analyzing, and improving technical solutions through hands-on experimentation.
-My work reflects a curiosity-driven mindset, attention to detail, and an emphasis on writing structured, maintainable code that behaves reliably under realistic constraints.
+**BITS Pilani**

+I am a **Civil Engineering graduate from BITS Pilani** with a strong interest in **cybersecurity and software systems**.
+During my academic journey, I developed a growing inclination toward computing and system-level problem solving, which led me to actively pursue cybersecurity as my primary technical focus.

+My background in engineering has shaped a structured and analytical approach to problem-solving, which I now apply to understanding how software systems, networks, and infrastructure behave in real-world environments.
+I focus on learning through hands-on implementation, experimentation, and continuous refinement of technical fundamentals.

-## Technical Focus Areas
+## Areas of Technical Interest

-My experience spans multiple domains of computer science, with particular emphasis on:
+My interests broadly span across core computing and security domains, including:

-- **Systems & Application Security**
+- **Application & Systems Security**
-  Understanding common software weaknesses, secure design principles, and defensive mechanisms across applications and services.
+  Understanding common security weaknesses, secure design principles, and defensive strategies across modern software systems.

-- **Networking & Distributed Systems**
+- **Networking & Infrastructure**
-  Exploring how data moves through networks, how systems communicate, and how reliability and security are maintained at scale.
+  Exploring how systems communicate, how data flows across networks, and how reliability and security are maintained at scale.

 - **Automation & Tooling**
-  Designing small, purpose-built tools to simplify analysis, testing, and system inspection tasks.
+  Building focused tools and scripts to assist with analysis, testing, and system inspection.

-- **Software Analysis & Reliability**
+- **Software Behavior & Reliability**
-  Debugging, monitoring, and evaluating system behavior to improve correctness, stability, and performance.
+  Observing, debugging, and analyzing system behavior to improve correctness, stability, and resilience.

-## Approach to Engineering
+## Engineering Mindset

 I value:
-- Clear problem decomposition
+- Clear reasoning and structured problem breakdown
-- Readable, well-structured code
+- Readable, maintainable, and purposeful code
-- Learning through implementation rather than abstraction alone
+- Practical learning grounded in implementation rather than theory alone

-I continuously refine my understanding of computer systems by experimenting with different technologies, architectures, and security models.
+My work reflects a steady transition from a core engineering background into software and security-focused problem spaces.

-## Professional Outlook
+## Career Focus

-I am actively exploring opportunities where I can:
+I am actively seeking opportunities where I can:
-- Contribute to technically rigorous teams
-- Work close to core systems and infrastructure
+- Apply my engineering foundation to cybersecurity and system-level roles
+- Work in technically rigorous environments
-- Continue developing depth in software engineering and security-related roles
+- Continue developing depth in security, systems, and software engineering

 ## Connect

 - **LinkedIn:** https://www.linkedin.com/in/bishesh2528